Renaming a synced folder as an Admin or Power User with full permissions on the cloud

 Renaming a folder that is configured for sync to a Turbo device to its canonical variate will result in an empty folder listing on Mac clients.

-Admin password change: Changing the password of the admin/service account user in the cloud will invalidate the auth token and will require administrators to reauthorize the the Turbo device to get Turbo back to working state.
+Changing the password of the Admin/service account user in the cloud will invalidate the auth token and will require Administrators to reauthorize the Turbo device to get Turbo back to a working state.
 Administrators are recommended to follow the best practice and use service accounts and avoid changing passwords.

 The known workaround is to disable VMQ on the affected network adapters or change the MAC addresses of the corresponding virtual switches.
 However, it is possible that Broadcom has released an update to fix the issue since this article was written.
 Therefore, the first step in troubleshooting the issue should be to ensure that the Broadcom adapter driver and firmware are up to date on the Hyper-V host.

-Moving a sub-folder that is synced to Turbo under a folder that is in CFS using Egnyte Connect Desktop Application (Folder synced to Turbo -> Folder in CFS)
+Moving a sub-folder that is synced to Turbo under a folder that is in Egnyte using Egnyte Desktop Application (Folder synced to Turbo -> Folder in Egnyte)

-Symptom: User is prompted with a Move Failed for Audit Test message as shown below.
+Symptom: User is prompted with a Move Failed for Audit Test message.

-Moving a sub-folder that is in CFS to a folder that is synced to Turbo using Egnyte Connect Desktop Application (Folder to CFS -> Folder synced to Turbo)
+Moving a sub-folder that is in Egnyte to a folder that is synced to Turbo using Egnyte Desktop Application (Folder to Egnyte -> Folder synced to Turbo)

-Symptom: In very rare scenario’s where there are a lot of sub-folders/files under the moved folder it can a few seconds/mins for the folder to synchronize down to turbo and be visible to the user.
+Symptom: In very rare scenarios where there are a lot of sub-folders/files under the moved folder it can a few seconds or minutes for the folder to synchronize down to Turbo and be visible to the user.